-The result of the screening indicated that all analytes detected from SWMU #3/AOI #74, SWMU#29/AOI #66, SWMU #33/AOI #45, and SWMU #34/AOI #46 were below the Part 201 DCC.
+The result of the screening indicated that all analytes detected from SWMU #3/AOI #74, SWMU#29/AOI #66, SWMU #37/AOI #45, and SWMD #34/AOI #46 were below the Part 201 DCC.
 Detected concentrations of arsenic and lead were reported in multiple samples at the Former Surface Impoundment (AOI #54) in excess of DCC.
-However, a site-specific risk evaluation determined that these concentrations of arsenic and lead, when considered in conjunction with the concentrations of arsenic and lead in the samples that had been collected for investigation of the Former Surface Impoundment, do not pose a significant risk.
+However, a site-specific risk evaluation determined that these concentrations of arsenic and lead in the samples that had been collected for investigation of the Former Surface Impoundment, do not pose a significant risk.
 These calculations were presented in Appendix F of the approved RFI Report (CRA 2005c).

-7.0 POST-RFI ACTIVITIES
+7.0 POST-RFI ACTIVITIES Aug 05